JunSeongLee1102/PyTorch-custom-losses/README.md

 # PyTorch-custom-losses
-- focal_loss.ipynb: implementation of the focal loss and experimental focal KL-divergence loss
+- focal_loss.ipynb: implementation of the focal loss